-For many teams, the answer lies in the Scrum methodology.
-By building a Scrum team- a group of five to nine members that deliver product development in increments- you can reap the benefits of high levels of communication, increased efficiency, and collaboration, all while meeting common goals and keeping stakeholders happy.
+For many teams wanting to make tighter deadlines, and increase product development and delivery—and who doesn’t want that!—the answer lies in Scrum methodology, but more specifically, building a Scrum team.
+By building a Scrum team- a group of five to nine members that develop and deliver products in increments- you can reap the benefits of high levels of communication, increased efficiency, and collaboration, all while meeting common goals and keeping stakeholders happy.

 However, as the experts say, learning Scrum is easy but mastering it is difficult.
-You’ll have to plan carefully so your team members are prepared.
+Here’s how to build a successful Scrum team.

-While professional Scrum is widely embraced by software development teams, you can scale Scrum principles to be applied to all kinds of work.
+While professional Scrum is widely embraced by software development teams, you can scale Scrum principles for all kinds of work.

-Many people classify Scrum under the umbrella of agile project management, which focuses on agile teams implementing adaptability and speed while producing deliverables Scrum includes specific team structures, specialized skills, meetings, communication, and tools to continuously improve collaboration, speed, and project outcomes.
+Many people put Scrum under the umbrella of agile project management, which focuses on teams’ adaptability and speed when producing deliverables.
+Scrum teams use structures, specialized skills, meetings, communication, and tools to continuously improve collaboration, speed, and project outcomes.

 What are “sprints” in the Scrum framework?

 One of the key tenets of Scrum teams is the use of “sprints” and sprint planning to drive work forward.
-Sprints are time-boxed periods in which a Scrum team works to complete certain aspects of a project.
+Sprints are time-boxed periods where a Scrum teams work to complete certain aspects of a project.

-The lengths vary depending on the team, complexity of work, the number of something called a user story, and deadlines, but sprints are usually two weeks long.
+The lengths vary depending on the team, complexity of work, and deadlines, but sprints typically last two weeks.

 Essentially, sprints help Scrum teams organize broad-scale projects into bite-sized pieces.

-- Value to users or stakeholders along the way, instead of waiting until the end of a project or software development cycle
+- It provides value to users or stakeholders along the way, instead of waiting until the end of a project or software development cycle

-Scrum artifacts are information sources that help the Scrum team and key stakeholders better understand the project under development, the activities that have been done so far, and the tasks that have yet to be finished.
+Scrum artifacts are information that help the Scrum team and stakeholders better understand the project, the completed activities, and the upcoming.

 There are three main artifacts in the Scrum framework, including: